 \section{Introduction}

-Randomised controlled trials (RCTs) are the gold standard for assessing causal effects in medical studies.
-RCTs, however, may suffer from complications that are not under experimental control: phenomena such as noncompliance, treatment switching or treatment discontinuation are all events that break initial randomisation since they occur after it, and they can either preclude observation of the outcome of interest or affect its interpretation.
-Recently, an addendum to the E9 guideline on ``Statistical principles in clinical trials" has been released by the International Council of Harmonization (ICH), where these types of events are referred to as \emph{intercurrent events} \citep{ICHE9R1}.
+Randomized controlled trials (RCTs) are the gold standard for assessing causal effects in medical studies.
+RCTs, however, may suffer from complications that are not under experimental control; phenomena such as noncompliance, censoring by death, treatment switching, or treatment discontinuation are all events that break initial randomization since they occur after it, and they can either preclude observation of the outcome of interest or affect its interpretation.
+The addendum to the E9 guideline on ``Statistical principles in clinical trials'', released by the International Council of Harmonization (ICH), refers to these types of events as \textit{intercurrent events} \citep{ICHE9R1}.

-The case study that motivated this work consists of a clinical trial in which premature treatment discontinuation can occur, and questions were raised to understand better the effect of a partial receipt of the treatment in the subgroup of patients who discontinued.
-In particular, we deal with an RCT in Oncology aimed to assess the causal effects of a new investigational drug combined with standard of care versus standard of care only on progression-free survival, i.e., the time from randomisation until disease progression or death.
-In the case of adverse events (AEs), e.g., side effects, patients enrolled in the investigational treatment arm can prematurely discontinue the treatment.
+The case study that motivated this work consists of a clinical trial in which premature treatment discontinuation can occur.
+Questions were raised to better understand the effect of partial treatment receipt in the subgroup of patients who discontinued treatment.
+In particular, we deal with an RCT in oncology aimed to assess the causal effects of a new investigational drug combined with standard of care versus standard of care only on progression-free survival, i.e., the time from randomization until disease progression or death.
+Patients enrolled in the investigational treatment arm can prematurely discontinue treatment if they experience adverse events (AEs), such as side effects.
 In such a context, and also in line with the tripartite estimand strategy \citep{akacha2017estimands}, relevant questions to patients, physicians, pharmaceutical companies, and regulatory agencies concern i) the treatment effect for patients who adhere to the treatment for its intended duration, ii) the proportion of those who discontinue the investigational treatment prematurely, and iii) the effect for patients who discontinue the treatment prematurely.
 The latter patients could still derive a benefit from taking the treatment initially.
-For example, \cite{schadendorf2017efficacy} investigate such questions from a clinical perspective for a new treatment in Oncology.
+For example, \cite{schadendorf2017efficacy} investigate such questions from a clinical perspective for a new treatment in oncology.